-- Conducted extensive interviews, depositions, and executive session hearings involving Central Intelligence Agency personnel; - Interviewed Cuban citizens who could have knowledge of Oswald's sojourn in Mexico; - 3) Interviewed Mexican citizens who could have knowledge of Oswald's activites and associations while he was in Mexico; - 4) Conducted an extensive review of the files of the Central Intelligence Agency and the Federal Bureau of Investigation that pertain to Oswaldand Mexico City. - C. Conclusions - 1) Someone who identified himself as

-Lee Harvey Oswald called the Soviet

-Consulate on 1 October 1963.
-This
+- Conducted extensive interviews, depositions, and executive session hearings involving Central Intelligence Agency personnel; - 2) Interviewed Cuban citizens who could have knowledge of Oswald's sojourn in Mexico; - 3) Interviewed Mexican citizens who could have knowledge of Oswald's activites and associations while he was in Mexico; - 4) Conducted an extensive review of the files of the Central Intelligence Agency and the Federal Bureau of Investigation that pertain to Oswaldand Mexico City. - С. Conclusions - 1) Someone who identified himself as Lee Harvey Oswald called the Soviet.
+Consulate on 1 October 1963 individual indicated that he had visited the Soviet Consulate at least once.
+Other evidence from the CIA wiretaps, and witness testimony, indicates that the individual visited the Soviet and Cuban Consulates on five or six different occasions.
+While the majority of the evidence tends to indicate that this individual was indeed Lee Harvey Oswald, the possibility that someone else used Lee Harvey Oswald's name during this time in contacts with the Soviet and Cuban Consulates cannot be absolutely dismissed.